 1. Yellowstone National Park — Idaho, Montana, & Wyoming

-Yellowstone is the world’s very first national park, located across three states: Idaho, Montana, and Wyoming.
-This unique park is at the very heart of the Greater Yellowstone Ecosystem (GYE) and contains the greatest concentration of geothermal features on the planet!
-Staples like Old Faithful, the Grand Canyon of Yellowstone, and Mammoth Hot Springs are all must-sees in this park of mind-blowing diversity.
+Yellowstone holds the distinction of being the world's first national park, spanning Idaho, Montana, and Wyoming.
+At the heart of the Greater Yellowstone Ecosystem (GYE), it protects one of the largest intact temperate ecosystems on the planet and the highest concentration of geothermal features anywhere.
+Iconic wonders like Old Faithful, the Grand Canyon of the Yellowstone, and Mammoth Hot Springs make this one of the most geologically and visually diverse parks in the U.S.

 - Yellowstone Family Vacation